A Loan You Can Feel Good About

 | Ventura County | $1,035,000 | $1,325,000 | $1,601,600 | $1,990,450 |

-Note: Loan limits are updated annually by the FHFA.
-Contact me for the most current figures.
+Loan limits are updated annually by the FHFA.
+Contact Rudy for the most current figures before making an offer.

 Is a Conventional Loan Right for You?

-A conventional loan tends to be the strongest option for buyers who meet the core qualifications.
-Here is an honest look at who benefits most:
+A conventional loan is the strongest option for buyers who meet the core qualifications.
+Here is an honest look at who benefits most — and when something else might be a better fit.

 Not sure which loan is right for you?
-That is exactly what our free consultation is for.
-I will review your full situation and give you a straight answer.
+That is exactly what the free consultation is for.
+Rudy reviews your full situation and gives you a straight answer.

 Down Payment Options — From 3% to 20%

-One of the biggest myths I hear is that you need 20% down to get a conventional loan.
+One of the biggest myths out there is that you need 20% down to get a conventional loan.
 That has not been true for years.

-5% Down — Standard Conventional: The most common entry point.
-Full range of conventional products without income restrictions.
+The most common entry point.
+Full range of conventional products, no income restrictions, PMI required until 80% LTV.

 Down payment assistance programs exist even for conventional loans.
-Ask me what is available in your area.
+Ask Rudy what is available in your area — the answer often surprises people.

 Understanding Private Mortgage Insurance (PMI)